-PK parameters ( $C{max}$ , $T{max}$ , and AUCs) for M207 and intranasal zolmitriptan will be compared.
-Descriptive statistics (arithmetic and geometric means, standard deviation [SD], coefficient of variations [CV(%)], minimum [Min], maximum [Max], and median) of the plasma concentrations versus time will be presented.
-Calculation of $T{max}$ will start from the time of study drug administration.
+PK parameters (C{max} , T{max} , and AUCs) and plasma and n-desmethyl zolmitriptan concentrations for M207 and intranasal zolmitriptan will be summarized using descriptive statistics (arithmetic and geometric mean, standard deviation, coefficient of variation, minimum, maximum, and median) as applicable.
+Individual and mean plasma zolmitriptan and n-desmethyl zolmitriptan concentrations as a function of time following M207 patch administration and intranasal zolmitriptan administration will be plotted by treatment.
+Calculation of T{max} will start from the time of study drug administration.
 Further details on the analysis of PK parameters can be found in the statistical analysis plan.